willruss/codein17notes/README.md

   * I decided to use the sample module as a template rather than creating a module from scratch

-  * I created a JSON called "environmentInfoScreen.ui" with the code:
+  * I created a JSON file called "environmentInfoScreen.ui" with the code:
   ```   "type": "EnvironmentInfoScreen",
     "contents": {
         "type": "UILabel",